-Aside from the fact that the warranty must cover these tub parts, the longer the warranty the betters.
+Aside from the fact that the warranty must cover these tub parts, the longer the warranty, the better it is.
 Do not be afraid to ask for a better deal yourself.
-A Tub parts warranty of 5 years are not unheard of.
+A Tub parts warranty for 5 years is not unheard of.

 - Is the warranty specifically laid out or do I have to ask so many questions before I am told there is a guarantee?

 In some situations, some less than reputable companies tend to hide their warranty copy.
 If you find yourself on the doorstep of such a company, move on to the next company.
 This is because even if you are given a copy of the warranty, there is a 90% chance that the company will not stand by this warranty.
 That is why they hid it in the first place.